Stocks tumble on Wall Street on renewed fears about banks

 NEW YORK (AP) — Stocks are back to falling on Wall Street Wednesday as worries worsen about the strength of banks on both sides of the Atlantic.

-The S&P 500 was 1.3% lower in midday trading, while markets in Europe fell more sharply as shares of Switzerland's Credit Suisse tumbled to a record low.
-The Dow Jones Industrial Average was down 461 points, or 1.4%, at 31,694 as of 11:15 a.m.
-Eastern time after earlier being down as many as 639 points.
-The Nasdaq composite was 0.9% lower.
+The S&P 500 was 1.8% lower in afternoon trading, while markets in Europe fell more sharply as shares of Switzerland's Credit Suisse tumbled to a record low.
+The Dow Jones Industrial Average was down 620 points, or 1.9%, at 31,539 as of 1:11 p.m.
+Eastern time after earlier being down as many as 725 points.
+The Nasdaq composite was 1.1% lower.

 Wall Street's harsh spotlight has intensified across the banking industry recently on worries about what may crack next following the second- and third-largest bank failures in U.S. history over the last week.
 Stocks of U.S. banks tumbled again Wednesday after enjoying a brief, one-day respite on Tuesday.